6.3 Eligibility for Overtime and FLSA Compliance

 Executive, administrative, and professional positions that meet specific federal criteria are exempt positions and will be paid a fixed salary based on a standard number of hours worked per pay period.
 No overtime is paid for hours worked in excess of a standard 40-hour week.

 Positions that do not meet the federal exempt criteria are non-exempt positions that receive overtime pay at a rate of one and one-half times the regular hourly rate for all hours worked in excess of 40 hours in one week.
+The regular hourly rate is defined as total pay. that is base pay for the week plus other pay such as shift differentials, divided by the total number of hours worked in that week.
 For the purpose of computing overtime compensation, CTO, paid holidays, and paid sick leave reserve are counted as time worked.

 Overtime for non-exempt employees: It is the policy of the College to accomplish its work within normal work schedules without unreasonable overtime.
 Some positions, however, by the nature of their responsibilities and the demands of the academic year, require irregular and heavy work schedules.
 All employees may be asked to work extra hours as needed.
 Overtime assignments will be distributed as equitably as practicable to all employees qualified to perform the required work.
 Employees should not work overtime without prior approval from their supervisor.
 However, once the work has occurred all overtime will be paid.
 Failure to receive prior approval will be addressed as a performance issue.

 Each biweekly pay period consists of two Monday through Sunday work weeks.
 Each work week stands alone for the purposes of determining overtime.
 Averaging over any period beyond the seven day work week is prohibited.
 The first 40 hours worked, or a combination of worked hours, CTO, SLR, and paid holidays are paid at straight time.
 Any time worked after the 40th hour is paid as overtime.